andrewkroh/go-examples/wasm/README.md

 # WebAssembly Runtime Example

-This example executes a Rust program compiled to WebAssembly (`sample.wasm`) inside of a Go binary.
+This example executes a Rust program compiled to WebAssembly (`decode_msgpack.wasm`) inside of a Go binary.
 The Go binary uses a Wasmer as its WebAssembly runtime. go-wasmer provides bindings that use cgo.
 The wasmer libary is bundled into go-wasmer (for certain architectures).